 6 Reasons to Create an Estate Plan

-While you may think that only the ultra-wealthy need an estate plan, anyone, regardless of age, marital status, or net worth can benefit from creating a plan in the event the unexpected happens.
+While you may think that only the ultra-wealthy need to create an estate plan, anyone, regardless of age, marital status, or net worth can benefit from creating a plan in the event the unexpected happens.
 Without a plan in place, settling your affairs could have a long-lasting and costly impact on your loved ones, even if you don’t have a pricey home, large IRA, or valuable art to pass along.

 The following are six reasons why you should have an estate plan at any stage in life.